johnaweiss/HTML-Micro-Templating/README.md

 ## Template

-HTML structure to be repeated for each record.
+Arbitrary, user-defined HTML structure to be repeated for each record.
 Contains placeholders which get automatically loaded with data from Records.

 ```
 <template id="artist">